World

 What Types of NFL Game Props Can I Wager On?

 There are literally dozens of prop bets available for every NFL game.
-Here’s a look at some of the most popular markets.
+Here’s a look at some of the most popular types of bet options:

 First to Do It